 WHO PERFORMS VESTIBULAR TESTING?

+There are many specialists who may be involved in diagnosing vestibular disorders.
 Generally your primary care physician, ENT, neurotologist or neurologist will refer you to: an audiologist for hearing or balance related testing, a physical therapist for gait or balance related testing, or a radiologist for imaging testing.
 These specialists will send your test results back to your physician with an analysis, and your physician will explain them to you.